OphidiaBigData/PyOphidia/README.rst

 Additional information on the methods
 """""""""""""""""""""""""""""""""""""
-Docstrings are available for the Client, Cuve, Workflow, Experiment and Task classes.
+Docstrings are available for the Client, Cube, Workflow, Experiment and Task classes.
 To get additional information run for example:

 .. code-block:: python